uconn-scs/msDiaLogue/README.md

 devtools::install_github("uconn-scs/msDiaLogue")
 ```

-For Windows, the `Rtools` is needed.
+For Windows, the [RTools](https://cran.r-project.org/bin/windows/Rtools/) is required to
+build this package.

 ## Main areas include